-Integrity College's crime statistics concerning the number of criminal offenses and referrals for campus disciplinary actions are submitted annually by the Director of Education/Campus Director to the U.S. Dept. of Education via the web-based data collection system at: https://surveys.ope.ed.gov/campussafety/
+Integrity College's crime statistics concerning the number of criminal offenses and referrals for campus disciplinary actions are submitted annually by the President to the U.S. Dept. of Education via the web-based data collection system at: https://surveys.ope.ed.gov/campussafety/

 Definitions of crimes comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 Crime statistics are provided by the local police department.
-Integrity College's Campus Incident Log is available at the Director of Education/Campus Director's office located on campus.
+Integrity College's Campus Incident Log is available at the President's office located on campus.

 III.
-CRIME DEFINITIONS
+CRIMEDEFINITIONS